 Pronunciation of 'Anticonvulsant'

-The word 'anticonvulsant' refers to a type of medication used to prevent or reduce the severity of epileptic seizures or other convulsions.
-It is pronounced as /ˌæn.ti.kənˈvʌl.sənt/ in American English.
+The word 'Anticonvulsant' is pronounced as /ˌæn.ti.kənˈvʌl.sənt/ in American English.
+It refers to a type of medication used to prevent or reduce the severity of epileptic seizures or other convulsions.

 Word Origin

-The word originates from the prefix 'anti-' meaning 'against,' and 'convulsant,' derived from 'convulsion,' which refers to involuntary muscle contractions.
+The term originates from the prefix 'anti-' meaning 'against', and 'convulsant', which is derived from 'convulsion', indicating a sudden, involuntary contraction of muscles.

 Pronunciation Details